 The results of the survey were analysed by LINZ and a data improvement plan prepared for each dataset, in consultation with the lead agencies (Appendix D).
 Some improvements are clearly important but cannot be progressed in the next 12 months.
 An example of this is associating a property with a building and an address.
 This is because a more comprehensive national coverage of addresses and buildings needs to be prepared first.

-The most important priority for each dataset, which can be progressed in the next 12 months, was determined by the number of respondents who identified the improvement as important, with further weighting given where respondents had taken the time to provide a user story to demonstrate why the improvement was important.

-The priority improvement for each dataset was then ranked based on the number of survey responses, the number of respondents who identified the improvement as extremely important, and the number of user stories provided to demonstrate the value of the importance, this resulted in the priority improvements for resilience and climate change being identified as:

-1. LINZ to provide a more comprehensive national coverage of addresses.

-2. LINZ to work with all regions to coordinate the acquisition and release of LiDAR data into open national datasets.
+The most important priority for each dataset, which the lead agency can commit to progressing in the next 12 months, was determined by the number of respondents who identified the improvement as important, with further weighting given where respondents had provided a user story to demonstrate why the improvement was important.
+The priority improvement for each dataset was then ranked based on the number of survey responses, the number of respondents who identified the improvement as extremely important, and the number of user stories provided to demonstrate the value of the improvement.
+This resulted in the priority improvements for resilience and climate change being identified as: - â - 1.
+LINZ to provide a more comprehensive national coverage of addresses. - 2.
+LINZ to work with all regions to coordinate the acquisition and release of LiDAR data into open national datasets.

-3. NZTA understands the importance of providing easy access to roads data and is working with LINZ to establish the next steps.
+3. NZTA understands the importance of providing easy access to road closure data, but currently is unable to commit to an improvement plan.